jradocay/til/pmp-exam-prep/project-management-framework.md

 ## Project Management Office (PMO)
 Management structure to centralizes the project-related governance processes and facilitates the sharing of resources, methodologies, and techniques.
 Natural liason between the organization's portfolios, programs, and projects.

--**Supportive:**
+**Supportive:**
-..- Consultative
+  - Consultative
-..- Recommends policies, methodologies, templates, and lessons learned ..- Project repository
+  - Recommends policies, methodologies, templates, and lessons learned
+  - Project repository
-..- Low level of control
+  - Low level of control

--**Controlling:**
+**Controlling:**
-..- Ensures compliance
+  - Ensures compliance
-..- Provides support and guidance, trains others, assists with specific tools ..- Moderate level of control
+  - Provides support and guidance, trains others, assists with specific tools
+  - Moderate level of control

 **Directive:**
-..- Takes control
+  - Takes control
-..- Provides project managers for different projects and is responsible for the priority & results of all projects ..- High level of control
+  - Provides project managers for different projects and is responsible for the priority & results of all projects
+  - High level of control

 ## Constraints
 As a project manager, you must juggle many things on a project, including project contraints like **quality, scope, cost, time, resources, risk, and customer satisfaction** that limit options.
 Constraints help evaluate competing demands.